g-leech/argmin-gravitas/pages/poems_o_mine.md

 ### Spring Prospect (by 杜甫)

 The state is destroyed; the mountains remain;<br>
 The city in spring is deep in the weeds.<br>
 In these times even the flowers wear tears;<br>
 Bereft, even birds can startle the heart.<br>
 The beacons have burned three months at a stretch;<br>
 A letter from home's worth thousands in gold.<br>
-I scratch my white hair; it's thinner each time<br>
+I scratch my white hair; it's thinner each time.<br>
-and soon will not hold my state hairpin at all.<br>
+It soon will not hold my state hairpin at all.<br>
 <br>
 Realm falls; hills unmoved.<br>
 Grass buries the old.<br>